NATROX® O₂ Patient Help Center

 Can I manage dressing changes myself?

-The system is so easy to use, patients can even apply it themselves from the comfort of home.
-However, the use of NATROX® O2 must always be under the supervision of a doctor, and changing the dressings yourself is something to discuss with your healthcare team.
+NATROX® O2 is easy to use.
+Many patients can even apply it themselves from the comfort of home.
+However, treatment must always be under the supervision of a doctor.
+Changing the dressings yourself is something to discuss with your healthcare team.

 See all…